parent Reviews of this workshop

 Group coaching with me in 5 live Zoom calls, 1.5 hours each.
 (We only meet 5 times because I am on vacation one of the weeks, but you will still receive a lesson plan to follow that week).
 Ask questions, check in on how lessons are going with your student.
 Troubleshoot any sticking points.

-Call replays will be available for a limited time for those who can’t make the live call.
+Call replays will be available for a limited time (only during the duration of the 6 weeks) for those who can’t make the live call.

 Dates: We will meet live Tuesdays starting June 16, 10:00am - 11:30am PST